bem-site/bem-method/articles/articles.en.md

 # Methodology
+* [ ] [CSS at BBC Sport (Part 1)](https://medium.com/@shaunbent/css-at-bbc-sport-part-1-bab546184e66#.h32bnllba) The CSS foundation of BBC Sport is now under 9kb, with this they can build ~80% of any new components without adding any new CSS.
 * [x] [BEMantic: DRY Like You Mean It](https://medium.com/@stowball/bemantic-dry-like-you-mean-it-133ea3843d98#.x8bmlhfy8) Matt Stow explains why using a BEM (or similar methodology) doesn’t necessarily mean that your code won’t be semantic and accessible.
 * [ ] [Enhancing modular design with BEM](https://medium.com/@madebygraph/enhancing-modular-design-with-bem-139e6b1d5329#.9sbq7755c) by Graph
 * [ ] [To BEM or not to BEM.
 A series of interviews on BEM methodology](http://www.didoo.net/to-bem-or-not-to-bem/01__interview-with--christoph__reinartz.html), 06-05-2016, Christoph Reinartz, Web developer